crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

    look for the "Resource Refs" (or `spec.resourceRefs`) to find your composed resources.
-1. Run `kubectl describe` on each referenced composed resource to determine whether it is ready and what issues, if any, it is encountering.
+1. Run `kubectl describe` on each referenced composed resource to determine whether it's ready and what issues, if any, it's encountering.